Limitations of Randomization Tests in Finite Samples: One-sample tests on a continuous support

 \begin{proposition} For any $p \in (0,1)$ and $q \in \R$, $\Omega_0 = \{P \in \Omc(\mathbb{R}): \PP[X_i \leq q] = p\}$ is locally-dense and thus does not satisfy the randomization hypothesis. \end{proposition}

-\begin{remark} To further illustrate the use of Proposition \ref{prop:continuous}, we show in Supplementary Appendix \ref{app:extend-cts} that the statement in Proposition \ref{prop:cts_case1} holds if we replace $\Omc(\mathbb{R})$ with $\Omc([b_0,b_1])$ for some interval $[b_0,b_1]$ and $\beta$ in the support.
-The same holds with Proposition \ref{prop:cts_case2} for any $q \in (b_0,b_1)$.
-In this appendix, we also show that the null hypothesis of the variance equaling some value is locally-dense and does not satisfy the randomization hypothesis. \end{remark}
+\begin{remark} We show in Supplementary Appendix \ref{app:extend-cts} that Proposition \ref{prop:cts_case1} extends to $\Omc([b_0,b_1])$ for interval $[b_0,b_1]$ and $\beta$ in the support.
+The same extension holds for Proposition \ref{prop:cts_case2} for any $q \in (b_0,b_1)$.
+We also show that the null hypothesis of fixed variance is locally-dense and therefore does not satisfy the randomization hypothesis. \end{remark}